dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 ### In-process sandboxes

 What is an in-process sandbox, anyway?
-Basically, you want to restric some memory region containing executable code to only be able to access data in some other memory region, and tightly control any inputs and outputs from that region.
+Basically, you want to restrict some memory region containing executable code to only be able to access data in some other memory region, and tightly control any inputs and outputs from that region.
 This looks very similar to the [WebAssembly security model][wasm-sec].

-One attempt to do this is via the [V8 sandbox][v8-sandbox], which is a rearchiteture of V8 to never directly generate a raw load instruction.
-Instead, all generated (JITed) code uses indicies that are loaded relative to a base address stored in a specific register that is never loaded into memory, a variant of pointer swizzling.
-The V8 runtime then needs to enforce that any communication between the untrusted sandboxed region and trusted V8 runtime code is santized, and that there are no edges (function calls via pointer) that are functionally equivalent to arbitrary read or write.
+One attempt to do this is via the [V8 sandbox][v8-sandbox], which is a rearchitecture of V8 to never directly generate a raw load instruction.
+Instead, all generated (JITed) code uses indices that are loaded relative to a base address stored in a specific register that is never loaded into memory, a variant of pointer swizzling.
+The V8 runtime then needs to enforce that any communication between the untrusted sandboxed region and trusted V8 runtime code is sanitized, and that there are no edges (function calls via pointer) that are functionally equivalent to arbitrary read or write.

 If you assume bugs in V8 don't cause V8 to generate arbitrary